mila-iqia/paperoni/README.md

 For more advanced uses you can create a researchers file that contains one or more people.
 You can make one for yourself, or for your organization.
 For example, you can add every researcher in your organization or laboratory along with their hiring dates in order to get all of your organization's publications.

 `paperoni researcher -r researchers.json -a author name` will guide you interactively.

+1. **`Find ids`**: You will be asked whether certain papers are from the author or not, to weed out homonyms.
+2. **`Set a property`**: You can set arbitrary properties for the researcher.
+Note that `paperoni html` recognizes the `bio` property.
+Erase a property by entering `null`.
-First you will be asked whether certain papers are from the author or not, to weed out homonyms.
-Then you can optionally assign one or more statuses.
-A "status" is some arbitrary tag with optional start and end dates that can be assigned to a researcher.
+3. **`Add a role`**: You can optionally assign one or more "roles".
+A "role" is some arbitrary tag with optional start and end dates that can be assigned to a researcher.

 Then you can write for example `paperoni collect -c org.json -r researchers.json --status xyz` to collect papers from researchers when they had a given status.
 The feature is also compatible with `paperoni search`, of course.